 There are no reviews for this holiday at the moment

 This day is to discover surroundings of lake Pöyrisjärvi.
+We will ride today ca. 25 km.
 Daily routines are as usual.
 No mobile connection!
+Picnic lunch during the day.
+Dinner and overnight in the same cabin as on previous day.

-After breakfast we take care of the horses and continue the riding back to the village Palojärvi.
+After breakfast we take care of the horses and start the riding back to the village Näkkälä.
+The riding distance today is ca. 25 km.
 We prepare a picnic lunch along the way by a campfire.
-In the late afternoon we return to the field.
-After taking care of the horses we go back to the cabin where we can enjoy sauna, nice dinner and have relaxing sleep.
+In the late afternoon we return to Näkkälä.
+After taking care of the horses we have a transfer back to Polar Lights Tours Horse & Husky camp, where we can enjoy the sauna and a delicious farewell dinner.
+And finally a relaxing sleep in will be in the Aurora wilderness cabins.

 Please note: There is no electricity in the wilderness huts.